chiyure/Gopolar-GG87-Keyboard---QMK-VIA/README.md

 # Gopolar-GG87-Keyboard-QMK-VIA

-Firmware for QMK + VIA for Gopolar GG87.
+Bongocat firmware for QMK + VIA for Gopolar GG87 keyboard.

 == QMK ==
 1. Flash on QMK first with the HEX file.